segmind/segmoe/README.md

 # SegMoE: Segmind Mixture of Experts

-A Framework to combine multiple Stable Diffusion XL models into a mixture of experts model.
-Functions similar to [mergekit](https://github.com/cg123/mergekit)'s mixtral branch but for Stable Diffusion XL models.
+A Framework to combine multiple Stable Diffusion models into a mixture of experts model.
+Functions similar to [mergekit](https://github.com/cg123/mergekit)'s mixtral branch but for Stable Diffusion models.

 ## Installation